notthemystery/R001/README.md

 ```
 # R001

-R001 is a cross-platform system recovery and security research utility written in C.
+R001 is a cross-platform security research utility written in C.

 ## Notice

 This project is intended for:

 - Security research
-- System recovery
 - Vulnerability analysis
 - Educational purposes